What Is Glycolic Acid? We Asked a Skin-Care Expert to Explain

 If you haven't yet met glycolic acid, prepare to fall in love at first swatch.
-This superacid falls into the category of "alpha hydroxy acids" — or AHAs — which are naturally derived acids typically found in sugarcane, sugar beets, and fruit.
+This skin-care acid falls into the category of "alpha hydroxy acids," or AHAs, which are naturally derived acids typically found in sugarcane, sugar beets, and fruit.
 Because a molecule of glycolic acid is smaller than its AHA counterparts (including lactic, mandelic, and citric acids), its particles are better able to penetrate the skin and are considered to be more effective.

-By incorporating this ingredient into your skincare routine, you'll notice a brighter and more even complexion — sometimes in as little as 24 hours.
-If you need glycolic acid in your life, we've listed our favorite products ahead.
+By incorporating this ingredient into your skin-care routine, you'll notice a brighter and more even complexion — sometimes in as little as 24 hours.